Watch Taking a Sledgehammer to Bottlenecks πŸŽ₯ as Ruth & Steph show how AI actually fixes margins.

 Do I need a large dataset to use AI tools like GoSmarter?

 No. GoSmarter’s AI tools were trained on metals industry data β€” you do not need to supply your own training data to get value.
 Upload your first mill certificate and you get accurate extraction immediately.
-The Cutting Optimiser works from your current inventory and open orders β€” no historical data required.
+The Cutting Plans works from your current inventory and open orders β€” no historical data required.

 How is GoSmarter different from a generic AI platform?